Integrations

 Buf is a tool for managing protocol buffers.
 It can be used to generate code, lint proto files, and more.
 Buf simplifies the process of managing proto files and helps to keep them consistent across the team.
 It also helps to avoid common mistakes and helps to keep the proto files up to date.

-Coldbrew cookiecutter template includes a buf.yaml file that configures Buf to generate code for the gRPC service.
+ColdBrew cookiecutter template includes a buf.yaml file that configures Buf to generate code for the gRPC service.
 The code generation config is stored in the buf.gen.yaml file.

 Logger